wzjoriv/Larp/README.md

 ## 🔍 Overview

-**Larp** (/lärp/) is a framework for autonomous navigation that leverages *repulsive potential fields* to model obstacles and environmental constraints.
-By decomposing a complex dynamical space into a hierarchical cell structure, Larp enables real-time performance, efficient spatial queries, and scalable path and trajectory planning across large environments.
+**Larp** (/lärp/) is a framework for autonomous navigation that leverages *repulsive artificial potential fields* to model obstacles and environmental constraints.
+By decomposing a complex dynamical space into a hierarchical cell structure, Larp enables efficient spatial queries, scalable path and trajectory planning across large environments, and optimized computing.

 See [larp/docs/demos](https://github.com/wzjoriv/Larp/blob/main/docs/demos/) for example applications, ranging from urban air mobility to wheeled robot navigation.